SIZ Room Policies

 Doors and windows must be closed and latched when you leave the room.

-Key cards are to be checked out each semester at the Center for Instructional Support (CIS) in Kuykendall Hall room 103.
+Key cards are to be checked out each semester at OFDAS Center for Teaching Excellence in Kuykendall Hall room 107.
 Please see the Media Services Manager.

 Do not loan out key cards.
 System tracks entry dates & times for each card.